Pinpoint tests of microclimate control (cars from 08.2001)

 Go to Q3

-• Is the measured resistance greater than 10 kΩ in both cases?
+• Is the measured resistance greater than 10 kOhm in both cases?

 Yes

-REPLACE solar sensor.
-CHECK the system is working properly.
+REPLACE the solar radiation sensor.
+CHECK the system for proper operation.

 No

-FIND and REPAIR short circuit «mass» in the considered electrical circuit between the solar radiation intensity sensor and the EATC module, using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to ground in the circuit in question between the solar radiation sensor and the EATC module using the wiring diagrams.
+CHECK the system for proper operation.

-PINPOINT TEST R: FAULT IN ELECTRICAL CIRCUIT BETWEEN EATC MODULE AND ROUTE COMPUTER MODULE (ONLY VEHICLES WITHOUT DURATEC-ST ENGINE)
+PINPOINT TEST R: ELECTRICAL CIRCUIT FAULT BETWEEN EATC MODULE AND TRIP COMPUTER MODULE (VEHICLES WITHOUT DURATEC-ST ENGINE ONLY)

 STATES